RHW Shepherd Letters, Cory Library, Grahamstown

 2.8 With appropriate referencing to the collections in question, these selected letters appear as records in a single database concerned with Shepherd and the troubles that Lovedale and its related institution of Fort Hare University College (also in the Eastern Cape and now Fort Hare University) experienced.
 The collections from which letters have been selected purposively for this second Shepherd-related database are:

 - PR 3682 ‘Correspondence regarding Shepherd’s work… 1921–1971’

 - MS 14,724 ‘Treason Trials’

-While there is some mention that ‘the times’ have changed and African people in general were displaying signs of dissatisfaction, this is expressed against the grain of more general views, including those expressed by some African parents of Lovedale students.
+3.11 While there is some mention that ‘the times’ have changed and African people in general were displaying signs of dissatisfaction, this is expressed against the grain of more general views, including those expressed by some African parents of Lovedale students.
 There is no sense that these letter-writers had any comprehension that what was underway amounted to revolution in the ideas and expectations of the majority population.
-In this connection, it is interesting to see the name of Govan Mbeki among the students involved in the 1946 ‘troubles’.
+In this connection, it is interesting to see the name of Govan Mbeki here as the secretary of a pressure group making representations on behalf of the students involved in the 1946 ‘troubles’.